FaizAzhar/parTimeROC/README.md

 computational requirement.
 Three fitting processes are conducted.
 One is to fit the marginal distribution for biomarker, another is to fit the marginal time-to-event.
 And lastly is to fit the copula function.

+User can choose to conduct the model fitting procedure based on the frequentist or bayesian approach by specifying the `method = 'mle'` or `method = 'bayes'` within the `parTimeROC::timeroc_fit()` function.

+By default, the frequentist approach is used to estimate the model’s parameters.

 ``` r
 library(parTimeROC)